-2. To approve the re-appointment of KPMG LLP to serve as our independent registered public accounting firm and independent Singapore auditor for the year ending December 31, 2021, and to authorize the Audit Committee of the Board of Directors to fix KPMG LLP's remuneration for services provided through the date of our 2022 Annual General Meeting of Shareholders;
+2. To approve the re-appointment of KPMG LLP to serve as our independent registered public accounting firm and independent Singapore auditor for the year ending December 31, 2022, and to authorize the Audit Committee of the Board of Directors to fix KPMG LLP's remuneration for services provided through the date of our 2023 Annual General Meeting of Shareholders;

-3. To approve the Company's payment of cash and equity-based compensation to non-employee directors for service on the Board of Directors and its committees (including payment in arrears to the Research and Development Committee for service for the period of January 1, 2021 through the date of the 2021 AGM and payments relating to withholding taxes to be paid to the U.S. Internal Revenue Service on behalf of one of our ex-U.S. Directors), in the manner and on the basis as set forth under "Proposal 3: Non-Employee Directors' Compensation" in the attached proxy statement;
+3. To approve the Company's payment of cash and equity-based compensation to non-employee directors for service on the Board of Directors and its committees, in the manner and on the basis as set forth under "Proposal 3: Non-Employee Directors' Compensation" in the attached proxy statement;